-What Are Burstable Instances?
+What Are Amazon Burstable Instances?

 Take advantage of Amazon Burstable Performance Instances

-When Would You Use Them?
+When Would You Use Amazon Burstable Instances?

 The larger instance types, t2.large, xlarge and 2xlarge, mirror the memory allocation for the equivalent M instance types, but with limitations on the amount of CPU available for sustained periods.
 If you are considering using these larger types, it’s important to determine if the average CPU load applied to the instance will exceed Baseline Performance.
 The rule of thumb is that the average CPU utilization of the instance should be 10%-15% lower than the baseline CPU for the equivalent T2 instance type with equivalent vCPUs (note: this is not 10-15% in absolute terms, but 10-15% of the Baseline Performance threshold).
 This is particularly true with applications which place a steady load on a processor.